Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: Introduction

-To this end, we generalize the above established $BF$ framework to an infinite-component construction—termed the i$BF$ theory—to describe 4+1D FTOs and Toeplitz braiding phenomena.
-In analogy to the iCS construction, we couple multi-component 3+1D $BF$ theories to formulate an effective field theory for 4+1D FTOs: $S=\int \frac{A_{IJ}}{2\pi}\, b^I \wedge d a^J$.
-Stacking $N$ layers of such 3+1D theories and coupling neighboring layers via interlayer $BF$ terms while preserving translational symmetry yields a multi-component $BF$ theory characterized by a Toeplitz $K$ matrix with integer entries:
+To this end, we generalize the above established multicomponent $BF$ framework to an i$BF$ theory—to describe 4d FTOs and Toeplitz braiding phenomena.
+In analogy to the iCS construction, we couple multicomponent $(3+1)$D $BF$ theories to formulate an effective field theory for 4d FTOs: $S=\int \frac{A_{I,J}}{2\pi}\, b^I \wedge d a^J$.
+Stacking $N$ layers of such $(3+1)$D field theories and coupling neighboring 3D ``layers'' via interlayer $BF$ terms while preserving translational symmetry yields a multicomponent $BF$ theory characterized by a Toeplitz $K$ matrix with integer elements:

 Here $N$ denotes the number of layers, also referred to as the ``system size''.
-Taking $N\!\to\!\infty$ defines the \textit{infinite-component $BF$ theory} (i$BF$ theory).
+Taking $N\!\to\!\infty$ defines the \textit{infinite-component $BF$ theory}, i.e., i$BF$ theory.
 The stacking process is illustrated in Figs.~\ref{particleloopbraiding}(a) and (b), where OBC is imposed along the $w$ direction.
-Each blue cube represents a 3+1D layer of $BF$ theory on a three-torus (PBC along $x$, $y$, and $z$), and the wavy lines denote interlayer $BF$ couplings.
-A detailed discussion of particle–loop braiding and the construction of i$BF$ theory is given in Sec.~\ref{sectionmbf}.
+Each blue cube represents a 3D ``layer'' of $BF$ theory on a three-torus where periodic boundary condition (PBC) is applied along $x$, $y$, and $z$, and the wavy lines denote interlayer $BF$ couplings.
+A detailed discussion of particle--loop braiding and the construction of i$BF$ theory is given in Sec.~\ref{sectionmbf}.

 Given an i$BF$ theory with nearest-neighbor coupling, a natural question arises: \emph{under what conditions does nonlocal braiding along the stacking direction emerge?
-Is there an analogue of boundary-mode-induced nonlocal braiding—i.e., Toeplitz braiding—along the stacking direction?} To address this, we classify i$BF$ theories into two types.
-The first involves symmetric $K$ matrices, where $C=B^\mt$ in Eq.~(\ref{kmatrix}); in this case, the Toeplitz braiding analysis parallels that of iCS theories~\cite{li2024}, except that the particle–particle braiding of Ref.~\cite{li2024} now corresponds to particle–loop braiding in the $BF$ context.
+Is there an analog of boundary-mode-induced nonlocal braiding—i.e., Toeplitz braiding— along the stacking direction?} To address this, we classify i$BF$ theories into two types.
+The first involves symmetric $K$ matrices, where $C=B^\mt$ in Eq.~(\ref{kmatrix}); in this case, the Toeplitz braiding analysis parallels that of iCS theories~\cite{li2024}, except that the particle--particle braiding of Ref.~\cite{li2024} now corresponds to particle--loop braiding in the $BF$ context.